 1. Battle Damage Assessment Graphic (BDA-G) Standards.
-The BDA-G visually depicts the damage to a facility target resulting from joint force engagement of that target.
-The BDA-G will display both pre- and post- strike imagery of the target with appropriate annotations of target elements and destruction to those target elements.
+The BDA-G visually depicts the damage or change to a target resulting from joint force engagement of that target.
+If applicable the BDA-G will display both pre- and post- strike imagery of the target with appropriate annotations of target elements and destruction to those target elements.
 Present BDA graphics either as side-by-side pre- and post-strike images or as a single post-strike image with a pre-strike inset.
-The JFC may establish a policy to consolidate BDA, CDA, and MEA graphics into a consolidated CA-graphic (CA-G).
+Use alternate visualization if imagery is not appropriate for targeted element.
+The JFC may establish a policy to consolidate BDA, CDA, and MEA graphics as well as RR into a consolidated CA-graphic (CA-G).

-a.
+- a.
 Annotations.
-All BDA-Gs will contain header and footer boxes.

-- (1) Header Box - (a) Layout
+All BDA-Gs will contain header and footer boxes. - (1) Header Box - (a) Layout - 1.
+Dimensions.

-1. Dimensions.
 H: 1.08 x W: 10, Position 0 x 0.

 2. Classification Box.
-1.08 X 2.17 POSITION: 7.83 X 0, Box outline: 1.5PT, Class Font bold, Class font type Arial, Class font: 12pt, Declass Font: 8, Arial and bold.
+1.08 X 2.17 POSITION: 7.83 X 0, Box outline: 1.5PT, Class Font bold, Class font type Calibri, Class font: 12pt, Declass Font: 8, Calibri and bold.
 Command/Org Emblem Box size: 1 x 1 Position: .08 x .05,